ThoDuyNguyen/Getting-and-Cleaning-Data-Project/README.md

 ####Appropriately labels the data set with descriptive variable names.
 - Feature names are used to name the variables (column names).
 - Column names are refined with make.names to make sure columns have legitimate and unique names.
-After refined, they are transformed to lower case with dot as identifier (follow R coding convention of Google: http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml).
-Final column names look like: "t.body.acc.mean.sub.x"
+After refined, they are transformed to lower case with dot as identifier (follow R coding convention of Google: http://google-styleguide.googlecode.com/svn/trunk/Rguide.xml). "..." and  ".." are removed and "body.body" is replaced with "body".

 ####Create a second, independent tidy data set with the average of each variable for each activity and each subject
 There is not missing value in the data set.
 Also column names have already refined in the last step.